andre-filho/commit-helper/README.md

                         Pass your commit context directly -ca CO_AUTHOR, --co-author CO_AUTHOR
-                        Make your friend an co-author to the commit -nf, --no-file        Disables the creation of a commiter.yml file -c {angular,karma,tagged,symphony,message}, --convention {angular,karma,tagged,symphony,message}
+                        Make your friend an co-author to the commit -nf, --no-file        Disables the creation of a commiter.yml or commit-helper.yml file -c {angular,karma,tagged,symphony,message}, --convention {angular,karma,tagged,symphony,message}
                         Selects a convention to be used for the commit.
-                        Required if there's no commiter.yml file.
+                        Required if there's no commiter.yml or commit-helper.yml file.
   -d, --debug           Toggles debug option

 ```